-

 Bringing the ceremony together

-It can take me up to a week to write and bring the ceremony fully together.
+It can take me 5 to 7 days to write and bring the ceremony fully together.

 This time is also for the family to write their tributes, if applicable.